Richard L.

 Representative Experience

-• Defended a general contractor against multiple building construction defect claims asserted by a government owner.
-By coordinating an early mediation process, the client was able to avoid major multi-million dollar liability.
-Settlement of all claims left the client with virtually no out-of-pocket loss, and without a single deposition being taken.
-Appreciative of the favorable results, the client’s insurer agreed to reimburse the client’s out-of-pocket legal costs to secure a pre-litigation settlement.
+• Defended general contractor against multiple building construction defect claims, and coordinated an early mediation enabling the client to avoid major multi-million dollar liability, with virtually no out-of-pocket loss, and without a single deposition being taken.
+The client’s insurer also agreed to reimburse the client’s out-of-pocket legal costs to secure a pre-litigation settlement

-• Represented former and subsequent owners of a commercial facility damaged by a hurricane.
-The remediation contractor refused to accept the property insurer’s offer to pay for the repairs, and challenged the contractor’s billings as unjustified and unsupported by any backup documentation.
-The contractor filed suit against the client owners to foreclose its statutory and constitutional lien claims against the property.
-Convinced the Insurer in an early mediation to fund a settlement that covered the client’s legal costs and end the dispute with the contractor, who released its lien claims.
+• Represented owners of a nursing home facility in a dispute with a hurricane damage remediation contractor who refused to accept the property insurer’s and filed suit to foreclose statutory and constitutional lien claims on the property.
+Persuaded the insurer in an early mediation to fund a settlement sufficient to end the dispute with the contractor, get the lien claims released, and cover the client’s legal costs

-• Defended a general contractor and its surety against a suit brought by a government owner over a failed paving project.
-By asserting the owner had committed spoliation of evidence in refusing to permit the contractor to obtain samples of the failed pavement, and proceeding to repair and alter the paved surface, a settlement was successfully negotiated to avert an imminent trial.
-The general contractor client recovered nearly 90% of its unpaid contract balance.
+• Defended a general contractor and its surety in suit by a government owner who had committed spoliation of evidence in proceeding to alter the paved surface and refusing to allow samples of paving surface to be obtained.
+Successfully negotiated settlement that allowed general contractor to recover nearly 90% of its unpaid contract balance from the owner

 Licensed In